MarijQ/Car-Comparison-Tool/README.md

 | droplet          | VARCHAR(50)    | Colour of the car                             |
 | feature_list     | TEXT           | List of additional features                   |
 | last_updated     | TIMESTAMP      | Timestamp of the last update to the record    |

+**Handling Missing Values**
+- Any missing values in the dataset were retained as is for the current implementation.
+Future updates may address these through appropriate imputation techniques to ensure comprehensive data analysis

+**Database Interaction with Psycopg2**
+- We utilise the psycopg2 library to execute SQL-like queries directly from Python.
+When calculating the average price of cars, our queries are designed to consider only those car listings that fall within one standard deviation from the user-inputted value for each numeric attribute.
+For textual attributes, the matches must be exact.

+## Average Price Generation
+Calculation Methodology
+- Only listings that meet these specified criteria are included in the calculations of the average price.
+Both the standard deviation and average price functions in psycopg2 inherently exclude rows with missing values in the relevant columns, ensuring that our statistics are computed based on complete and relevant data only.

 ## User Interface